ripred/Bang/README.md

 Note that if you don't plan on executing any commands that require the extra administrative permissons you can run the program directly just using Python alone without including the `runas /user:Administrator` prefix.
 Some of the sketches in the public gallery require administrative permissions, specifically those that allow the Arduino to shut down, reboot, or put the host machine to sleep:

 ```
-rem Replace 'COM3' with the COM port your Arduino is connected to
+C:\> rem Replace 'COM3' with the COM port your Arduino is connected to
 C:\> cmd /c python -m arduino_exec.py COM3 2>&1
 ```

 #### For Mac and Linux Users:
 ```
-# Replace the device path '/dev/cu.usbserial-A4016Z9Q' with the path to your Arduino port
+$ # Replace the device path '/dev/cu.usbserial-A4016Z9Q' with the path to your Arduino port
 $ sudo 2>&1 python -m arduino_exec.py /dev/cu.usbserial-A4016Z9Q
 Waiting for a command from the Arduino...
 ```